Lonely old dog on path. Sad labrador retriver looking at sunset.

 Senior dogs make great pets for children and older people alike.
 They do not demand as much attention as a puppy.
 They can tolerate the antics of small kids and provide the company adults are looking for.
 They know better than to bark at everything or jump up on people.
 And they have, more or less, outgrown any aggressive tendencies.
 They will quickly adapt to your routine and lifestyle.

-Senior dogs seem to understand that they have been given another chance at a good life.
+Senior dogs seem to understand they have been given another chance at a good life.
 And they will be eager to reward you for that.
 They tend to be very loyal and dedicated to their owners.

 Senior Dogs For Senior People

-A senior dog offers an ideal solution for seniors who feel they shouldn’t commit to the years-long responsibility a puppy will bring.
+An old dog offers an ideal solution for seniors who feel they shouldn’t commit to the years-long responsibility a puppy will bring.
 Because older dogs have a shorter remaining lifespan, their senior owners don’t have to worry about someday leaving their older dogs behind for someone else to adopt.

 Where to Find A Senior Dog